kiwix/mirrors-qa/dev/README.md

     The key name `id_rsa` is used as a bind mount in the compose file.

 - Assuming the backend service is up (`docker compose up backend`), create a worker and assign them a list of countries to test for.
-    If an existing worker is responsible for those countries, they are assigned to the new worker.
-In this example, we create a worker named `test`.
+    If no countries are provided, all available countries wiil be assigned to the worker.
+    In this example, we create a worker named `test` to test for mirrors in France, United States and Canada using the private key file named `id_rsa`.
     ```sh
     docker exec -i mirrors-qa-backend mirrors-qa-backend create-worker --countries=us,fr,ca test < ./id_rsa
     ```